How to apply for a sponsor licence

-These compliance visits were pretty common a few years ago, particularly for start-ups, but have become rarer of late.
+These compliance visits were pretty common a few years ago, particularly for start-ups, but have become rarer particularly with lockdown.
 They will usually occur if the application is deemed high risk in some way.

-Even if they avoid a visit during the application process, a sponsor can be inspected by the Home Office at any point while they remain a sponsor licence holder.
+Even if a sponsor avoids a visit during the application process, a sponsor can be inspected by the Home Office at any point while they remain a sponsor licence holder.

 During a visit the inspector will want to check the sponsor’s HR systems and speak to the authorising officer.
-They can also request to interview Tier 2 employees to ensure that the vacancy they have filled is a genuine one.
+They can also request to interview Skilled worker employees to ensure that the vacancy they have filled is a genuine one.

 If the Home Office finds evidence that the employer is not meeting their duties, their licence can be suspended or even revoked, which means their sponsored workers will have their visas curtailed.